abdolence/gcloud-sdk-rs/README.md

 This is NOT OFFICIAL Google Cloud SDK (and it doesn't exist for Rust at the time this page updated).

 ## Overview
-This library contains all the code generated from the Google API.
+This library contains all the code generated from the Google API for gRPC and REST APIs.

 When using each product API, you must explicitly include it in your build using a feature flag.
 For example, if you want to use [Cloud Pub/Sub](https://cloud.google.com/pubsub), write `features = ["google-pubsub-v1"]` to Cargo.toml.